 If your federal student loan was borrowed before 2010 under what’s known as the Federal Family Education Loans (FFEL) program, you have already learned that the pandemic payment pause did not apply to help your situation — and now, even worse, you will NOT qualify for debt forgiveness.
 These older FFEL loans were guaranteed by the government but owned by private companies — and since the U.S. Department of Education does not own the loan, the pandemic payment pause and upcoming forgiveness policies do not apply.

 A Possible Exception to the Exception

 In some circumstances, the government has bought back FFEL loans, and other loans of non-governmental origin, meaning that the government DOES have ownership interests in those loans — hence the right to relieve the debt.
 In anticipation of this possibility, consolidating your loans through the government may help you qualify for forgiveness — but it’s a tricky process, requiring personalized research and assistance.
 If you think you are carrying non-government-owned student loans, you should call your loan servicer and ask for help to consolidate them into the Direct Loan Program.
 It takes between 30 and 45 days for a consolidation application to be processed, so start now.

 Our Exceptional Expertise Helps Taxpayers Follow the Tax Rules

 More than just sharing our enthusiasm about debt relief and tax benefits, the professionals at Baum CPA enthusiastically provide our clients with expert accounting services for all taxpayer needs.
-Our first consultation is completely free!
-Click here to schedule a free appointment today!
+Click here to schedule a consultation appointment today!

 This blog and its authors provide this content strictly for informational purposes.
 No content herein should be misconstrued as financial advice.
 Everyone’s specific circumstances vary — Always consult with a qualified, licensed financial advisor, legal counsel, and tax professional before venturing into any investment or business activities.